AIG names new CEO, plans to spin off life and retirement unit

 The board’s decision does not rule out a single sale and any proposed transactions will also need board approval, AIG said.

-The life and retirement business accounted for 34% of AIG’s $49 billion in 2019 adjusted revenue, compared with 64% for its general insurance business, AIG said in September.
+The life and retirement business accounted for 34% of AIG’s $49 billion (37.62 billion pounds) in 2019 adjusted revenue, compared with 64% for its general insurance business, AIG said in September.

 AIG has been in the midst of a turnaround launched by Duperreault, who took charge of AIG in 2017.